 - Of the 46 cases reported in Australia, the TGA has advised that most of these cases were cured by removal of the implant and the capsule surrounding the implant.

 - Currently available data suggest that the risk of ALCL might be reduced by using smooth implants.
 All Australian cases to date have occurred in women with textured or polyurethane implants.
 In general, Dr Cheng uses smooth implants as his first preference for all primary breast augmentation patients.
-In addition, Dr Cheng uses breast implants manufactured by one of worlds leading companies, Mentor by Johnson & Johnson with a long standing track record for safety and reliability.

 - Dr Cheng’s surgical technique is aimed at preventing the formation of biofilm and he has demonstrated this by committing to the 14 point plan that has been developed for surgeons to help reduce the risk of infection in breast implantation surgery.

 - Your consultation is an opportunity to discuss all risks associated with surgery including the choice of implant and the steps your surgeon takes to avoid bacterial contamination of the implant at time of surgery.

 Some common symptoms to be aware of:

 - Enlargement or swelling of one or both breasts, or

 If you notice any of these symptoms you should seek medical advice as soon as possible.